chinrichsen/tech-tools-refresher-for-career-break/README.md

-# Python & Pandas Refresher for Career Break Returners
+# 21‑Day Tech Refresher for Career Break Returners

-A guided, practical, and honest learning journey for professionals who already know Python and Pandas, but feel **rusty** after time away from formal work.
+A guided, practical, and honest learning space for professionals who already know tools like Python, SQL, and BI platforms, but feel **rusty** after time away from formal work.

 This repository is designed for people returning to job searching after a career gap caused by life events such as parental leave, caregiving, illness, relocation, or other personal responsibilities.
-The core idea is simple: many professionals do not need to learn Python and Pandas from zero; they need a structured way to recover fluency, rebuild confidence, and practice the kinds of tasks that show up in interviews and day‑to‑day analytics work.
+The core idea is simple: many professionals do not need to learn their tools from zero; they need a structured way to recover fluency, rebuild confidence, and practice the kinds of tasks that show up in interviews and day‑to‑day analytics work.

+Each tool in this repo follows a **21‑day refresher**:

+- Days 1–19: technical practice with realistic questions and datasets
+- Day 20: portfolio building and showcasing the tool on GitHub/LinkedIn
+- Day 21: interview preparation, patterns, and storytelling for that tool

-This project also serves a second purpose: it is meant to be built in public.
-The repository is structured so that each week of learning can become a small, visible artifact on GitHub, while the main ideas and lessons can be shared as two LinkedIn posts per week.
+The project is also meant to be **built in public**.
+Each 21‑day track is a small, visible artifact on GitHub, while the main ideas and lessons can be shared as LinkedIn posts.
 This turns the refresher into both a **personal skill‑building plan** and a **public portfolio story** around returning to technical work after a break.

 ---